johngarrett/garrepi-blog-posts/the-iphone-3gs-in-2020.md

 None of these work on MacOS 11, of course, because of lack of 32 bit support.

+Linux support is out of the question as well.

 ### `p0sixpwn` and `evasi0n` on a 2009 MacBook Pro

 Neither of these worked. `p0sixpwn` couldn't find the device and `evasi0n` just caused the phone to reboot and nothing more.
 This is most likely an iTunes issue but with the age of the laptop, I was stuck.

 ### `p0sixpwn` on Windows 10

-Next I tried Windows 10 on my friends desktop -- didn't work. `p0sixpwn` couldn't recognize the device.
+Next I switched to my roommates desktop running Windows 10 -- still nothing. `p0sixpwn` couldn't recognize the device.
 This was another iTunes issue.

-I installed iTunes `10.5.5` to no avail.
-No matter what I did, the iPhone wasn't showing up.
+I installed a couple versions of iTunes but, no matter what I did, the iPhone wasn't showing up.

 After not using windows for \~5 years, digging through Device Manager and the Windows Services Manager were not gentle reintroductions.
 I threw in the towel.